 Somewhere tonight, someone — make that millions of someones — will wake up in desperate terror, reliving the horror of a traumatic event.
 The someones will range from combat veterans and abuse survivors to witnesses to mass-shootings and victims of natural disasters.

 Right now, there’s nothing they can do except let the panic dissipate, like waiting out a summer thunderstorm.
-But in the near future, a remedy might be close by, thanks to landmark memory research by Ed Meloni ’91.
+But in the near future, a remedy might be literally within reach, thanks to landmark memory research by Ed Meloni ’91.

 Picture this: Sitting on the bedstand of that someone is a xenon-gas inhaler.
 The sufferer breathes deeply from the inhaler.
 And poof: Not only is the traumatic memory gone, but so is the associated and sometimes debilitating condition known as post-traumatic stress disorder.